Jussi Heikkilä

 Jussi Sakari Heikkilä (born 21 March 1983) is a Finnish 400 metre hurdler.
 His personal best is 49.39 seconds, achieved in May 2008 in Tallahassee, Florida.

 He competed at the European Championships in 2002 and at the World Championships in 2009 without reaching the final.

 Heikkilä was born in Forssa.
-He has studied in the United States for a long time and he was fourth at the NCAA Championships in 2008.
+He has studied in the United States for a long time and he was fourth at the NCAA Championships in 2008, representing the South Carolina Gamecocks track and field team.